Exercise and a good diet is healthier for you than being sedentary and eating junk food. Why though?

 Our bodies are not adapted to eating lots of added sugar, fat and processed food.
 We feel good when we eat these things because it used to be hard to find calorie dense foods like honey.
 When we did we were rewarded with a surge of dopamine (survival and reproduction neurotransmitter).
 Energy dense foods are good for survival.

-Today we can easily get these dopamine hits because sugar and fat is everywhere, and cheap!
-This adaptation no longer serves us.
+Today you can easily get these dopamine hits because sugar and fat is everywhere, and cheap!

 - Sun exposure produces vitamin D, lowers cortisol, increases serotonin and dopamine (5)